foxglove/mcap/docs/specification/README.md

 ### Metadata Index (op=0x0D)

-A metadata record contains arbitrary user data in key-value pairs.
+A metadata index record contains the location of a metadata record within the file.

 | Bytes | Name | Type | Description |
 | --- | --- | --- | --- |